 Tourists in the EU/EEA and Switzerland

-If you are travelling as a tourist in the EU/EEA or Switzerland, you may be entitled to reimbursement of your expenses for essential healthcare in the country in which you are staying.
+If you travel as a tourist in the EU/EEA or Switzerland, you may be entitled to reimbursement of your expenses for essential healthcare in the country where you are staying.

 Your rights